12 Reasons Why Hollywood Sucks at Making Romantic Movies

 Example: How to lose a guy in 10 days, Wedding Crashers, The Proposal

-8. Romanticising and/or trivialising illness
+8. Romanticising and/or trivializing illness

-Example: Friends With Benefits, A Walk To Remember, 50 First dates, Me before You
+Example: Friends With Benefits, A Walk To Remember, 50 First dates, Me Before You

 7. Convenient side characters